byu-cpe/ComputingBootCamp/website/_selfpaced/31_prjxray.md

 ```
 Run either the command for SSH cloning or HTTPS cloning within the home directory.
 By default, you should be in the home directory.
 If not, just run `cd` in the terminal, and you should be there (alternatively, you can run `cd ~/`).
 This will create a directory called `prjxray` where the GitHub repo will then be stored.
 * Step 4: When running `make`, it will look for a file called `Makefile`.
 For Project X-Ray, this will be in the `prjxray` directory on the top level, so make sure you are there by running `cd ~/prjxray`
 * Step 5: Go with option 1.
-This will create a self-contained python environment that will not interfere with your system setup.
+This will create a self-contained python virtual environment that will not interfere with your system setup.
-* NOTE: Currently the ordering for the steps is wrong, but should be fixed on the Project X-Ray repo soon.
-Make sure to run steps 7 and 8 BEFORE running step 6, i.e. prepare/download the database before setting the environment for the device you want to use.
 * Step 8: Choose option 1.
 It is possible that your system may not even have the resources (not enough RAM) to recreate the entire database.
 * Step 9: Complete this step exactly as written.
 This runs a single "fuzzer".
 If it works, you system is setup correctly.
 Since you downloaded the database in step 8, you don't actually have to run any of the fuzzers to start using the Project X-Ray tools.